Trans Canada Microwave: First links

 With Bell as the only remaining contender for the CBC network, plans began for the first major link from Toronto to Montreal via Ottawa.
 After discussions between Bell's president Thomas Wardrope Eadie and CBC's president Alphonse Ouimet, the network would also include a link to Buffalo, New York, to allow US television programming to be rebroadcast into the Toronto market.

 The link went live on 15 January 1953, and the rest of the network to Montreal was completed in May the same year.
-The network was extended to Quebec City the next year, with branch links to Peterborough, Barrie and a short hop to Kingston.
+The network was extended to Quebec City the next year, with branch links northward from the mainline to Peterborough and Barrie, and a short link southward to Kingston.
 The obvious value of the system, especially the Toronto-Montreal link, led Eadie to consider expanding the network into a trans-Canada system carrying television, teletype and telephone signals.

 The network used the Bell Labs TD-2 system, built locally by Northern Electric, operating at base frequency of 4 GHz.
 It could carry twelve 10 MHz wide signals, producing six channels in both directions.
 In US service at that time, any one channel carried one television channel or up to 600 telephone conversations encoded using frequency division multiplexing (FDM).
 Bell upgraded their systems to add FDM to the television channels as well, allowing two 4 MHz signals to be carried in a single 10 MHz channel.
 They also added the ability to mix one television signal with addition telephone signals, which Bell referred to as "double decking".
-To lower the cost compared to the TD-2 system being deployed by AT&T in the US, Bell Canada used double decking where possible, simplified power supplies, and a microwave frequency switch that allowed the same antennas to be used for broadcast or reception depending on the immediate needs of the network.
+To lower the cost compared to the TD-2 system being deployed by AT&T in the US, Bell Canada used double decking where possible, simplified power supplies, and added a microwave frequency switch that allowed the same antennas to be used for broadcast or reception depending on the immediate needs of the network.